Page Reviewed / Updated - February 24, 2021

 3) Home Modifications and Assistive Technologies – participants can save their monthly compensation to put towards the purchase of higher cost items or services, such as wheelchair ramps, stair-glides, walk-in tubs, and other modifications that increase their ability to live independently.

-Families should contact the Independent Choices program directly for more information and / or to apply.
+Families should contact the Independent Choices program directly at 888-682-0044 for more information and / or to apply.
 One can also download an Independent Choices manual here for additional information.
-Interested parties who are already eligible for Medicaid should call 1-866-710-0456 for a program pre-screening.
+Interested parties who are already eligible for Medicaid should call Palco at 1-866-710-0456 for a program pre-screening.

 Those persons who are not yet on Medicaid, must first apply for the program.
-They can learn more about the process here.
-Again, it is emphasized that if one is not sure if they will be eligible, that they consult with a Medicaid planner before application.
+Information about the application process can be found here.
+Again, it is emphasized that it is recommended that persons who are unsure if they are eligible consult with a Medicaid planner before application.